ganslate-team/ganslate/docs/index.md

 # ganslate

-A [PyTorch](https://pytorch.org/) framework which aims to make GAN image-to-image translation more accessible for both beginner and advanced project with:
+A [PyTorch](https://pytorch.org/) framework which aims to make GAN image-to-image translation more accessible to both beginner and advanced project with:

 - Simple configuration system
 - Extensibility for other datasets or architectures